Our top-rated 3-season sleeping bags of 2024 – expert reviews for every camper

 ©LFTO

-What tempertures are 3-season sleeping bags for?
+What temperatures are 3-season sleeping bags for?

-A 3-season sleeping bag is intended for use in cold (but not freezing) temperatures, which makes them suitable for most months of the year from spring through to autumn, hence '3-season'.
+A 3-season sleeping bag is intended for use in the cold (but not freezing) temperatures, which makes them suitable for most months of the year, from spring through to autumn, hence '3-season'.
 In terms of bag comfort temperatures this means from around the low positives (Celsius) to the low negatives to cater for peoples' varying susceptibility to cold.

 So, what do temperature ratings mean?

 Sleeping bags are commonly graded by the EN/ISO standard, stating temperature ratings as ‘comfort’ (warm enough for the average female), ‘comfort limit’ (warm enough for the average male), and ‘extreme’ (you won’t die, but it’ll be very uncomfortable).
-To confuse matters, some brands also publish their own inhouse temperature ratings.
+To confuse matters, some brands also publish their own in-house temperature ratings.

 The comfort and lower limits are the best indicators of a bag’s realistic temperature range, but they should only be used as a guide.